Lighting and Rendering / 3ds Max

 Renderers

 Choosing the right renderer is the first thing you should consider before starting to work with graphics.
-If you are not sure which renderer to choose, we recommend using ART.
+If you are not sure which renderer to choose, we recommend using Arnold.
 In order to set the renderer in 3ds Max, use the "Render Setup..." window.

 Environment Lighting

-Environment lighting is a very important component of Verge3D graphics pipeline based on ART/Physical materials.
+Environment lighting is a very important component of Verge3D graphics pipeline based on Physical materials.
 You may illuminate your scene with an environment map alone, without using any light objects (as in the Scooter demo).

 The default cube template provides an HDR texture for image-based lighting.
 You can replace this texture with your own file, or setup environment lighting from scratch as shown in this video.